But How Do I Get My Kid to LISTEN?!

 4. See it from his point of view.
 If you were busy with something you liked doing and your partner ordered you to stop doing it and do something else that was not a priority to you, how would you feel?
 Might you tune out your partner?
 Your child doesn't have to share your priorities, he just has to accommodate your needs.
 And you don't have to share his priorities, but it will help immensely if you can acknowledge how much he wants to keep doing whatever he's doing.
 "I know it's hard to stop playing now, Honey.
 But I need you to....."

 5. Engage cooperation.
 No one wants to listen to someone who's giving orders; in fact, it always stimulates resistance.
 Think about how you feel when someone orders you around.
-Instead, keep your tone warm and give choices.
+Instead, keep your tone warm.
+When possible, give choices.
 "It's bath time, Sweetie.
 Do you want to go now or in five minutes?
 Ok, five minutes with no fuss?
 Let's shake on it."
+If you really need it done NOW, phrase it as a command, but keep the warmth and empathy: "We agreed to go inside in five minutes, and it has been five minutes.
+I know, you wish you could stay outside and play all night.
+When you grow up, I bet you'll do that!
+Now, it's time to go in.
+Let's go."

 6. Stay calm.
 When we're emotional, kids get distracted by our emotion and go into fight or flight, blaming us or each other.
 They become LESS effective at listening, and lose sight of our message.
 If your priority is getting everyone in the car, don't waste time and energy lecturing them about why they didn't listen to you and get ready when you first asked.
 That will just make everyone more upset, including you.
 Take a deep breath, help her find her shoe and help him on with his backpack.
 Once you're in the car, you can ask them to help you brainstorm ways to get out of the house on time.

 7. Set up routines.
 Most of parents' communication to kids consists of nagging.
-No wonder they don't listen.
+No wonder children don't listen.
 The more routines you have, the less you have to be a drill sergeant.
 What kinds of routines?
 Habits, like what the kids do before they leave the house (brush teeth, use toilet, pack backpack, put on shoes, etc.) If you take photos of your child doing these tasks and put them onto a small poster, your child will learn them over time.
+Put her in charge of what she needs to do.
 She'll have a new skill and your role will be limited to asking questions: "What else do you have to do before you leave the house?
 Let's check your schedule."

 8. Listen.
 If you stare at your screen while your child tells you about his day, you're role modeling how communication is handled in your house.
 If you really want your child to listen to you, listen to him.
 Just stop what you're doing and listen.
 It only takes a few minutes.
 Do this when he's a preschooler and he'll still be willing to talk to you when he's a teenager.
 You'll be so glad you did.